slaclab/lume-ace3p/README.md

 An Acdtool postprocess script is used to parse ACE3P code outputs for quantities such as field monitors, impedance calculations, etc. The general input structure is based on sections whose contents are contained within curly braces "{}"; the contents are section-specific and key-value pairs separated by equals signs "=".
 Acdtool will read-in a ".rfpost" file and provide the results in a "rfpost.out" file.
 LUME-ACE3P is configured to parse this output file into a python dictionary which can be used to print output parameters or for optimization.

+**Note: make sure that the appropriate sections (e.g. [RoverQ]) are included with the appropriate "ionoff" flag set to "1" for postprocessing.**

 For more information on configuring Acdtool input files, see the [ACE3P tutorials](https://confluence.slac.stanford.edu/display/AdvComp/Materials+for+CW23).

 </details>

 # Setting up LUME-ACE3P Python Scripts

+LUME-ACE3P has two main use-cases: parameter sweeping and optimization.
+For both of these tasks, ACE3P workflows are evaluated many times according to parameters set by python dictionaries.
+The scripts can be quite complex so it can be best to use the following examples as a template for each type of task (parameter sweeping or optimization).

 ## Parameter Sweeping
 <details><summary><h3>Omega3P Parameter Sweep Example</h3></summary>